0xC0000054/sc4-query-ui-hooks/README.md

 ## Features

+### Shift + Click Object Copying

+Some objects can be copied by holding down the shift key and clicking on them with the query tool.

+#### Buildings

+Clicking a building will activate the Place Lot tool with the building's lot selected.
+Note that the exact building may be different if the lot uses Building Families.

+#### Flora

+Clicking certain flora types will activate the Place Flora tool with that flora type selected.
+Note that this only works with the flora objects that have a hover query tool tip.

 ### Additional Building Query Dialog Variables

 The DLL provides a number of new variables that can be used in the LTEXT files